itzfurizugg/my-dosmok/README.md

-# Prank Website
+# myDosmok - Prank Website

-I've made the Prank Website for Trolling my Friend using HTML, JavaScript, and CSS
+I've made the myDosmok - Prank Website for Trolling my Friend using HTML, JavaScript, and CSS

 This Website will automaticly play Sound when there's any click activities